 If you came here to find good arguments to convince your teacher to let you off the hook in terms of correct stroke order, I’m afraid I have to make you disappointed.
 However, instead of just forcing you to learn stroke order, which is what many teachers do, let’s see if I can convince you that learning stroke order is good, indeed necessary.

 First, let’s compare with English.
-Even though we don’t use complex characters to write English, the writing process is largely the same.
-We’re all humans with the same anatomy, we write on the same kind of paper and use the same writing tools (I’m not talking about calligraphy here, obviously).
-Thus, the same rules apply.
+Even though we don’t use complex characters to write our alphabet, the writing process is largely the same.
+We’re all humans with the same anatomy, writing is a very specific task and there are certain principles that just make sense.

 Some general principles include writing strokes from top to bottom and from left to right.
 The first one, from top to bottom, is easy to understand from a practical point of view; it’s simply much easier to accurately pull your hand towards you than it is to push it away.
-The second one, from left to right, makes sense if you know that words are also written from left to right.
+When it comes to stroke direction, this matters!
+You’ll rarely find vertical strokes written from bottom to top in any script, unless as part of a more complex character (such as the right leg of the letter “v”).
+Likewise, when it comes to stroke order, I don’t think I’ve seen anybody write capital “E” with a vertical stroke and then the three horizontal strokes starting from the bottom.
+Top to bottom makes more sense.

 I think the reason many beginners feel that stroke order is not very important even though their teachers (including me) insist that it is, might be because they tend to think of Chinese characters as pictures rather than written symbols.
 I don’t mean pictures as in pictographs, I mean pictures as something you draw, as opposed to a written symbol, which you write.
-There’s a big difference between drawing and writing, but for a beginner, Chinese characters might as well be pretty pictures.
+A picture is something that depicts something, maybe an object such as a tree.
+If you ask a hundred people to draw a simple picture of a tree, you’ll get a hundred different results.
+There is no correct way of drawing a tree and anything you fancy works.
+If If you ask a hundred Chinese people to write the character for tree (木, which started out as a picture of a tree), the results will be much more similar.
+Writing must follow certain standards, otherwise other people will find it hard to understand.

-Second, the reverse is also true.
-When you read someone else’s handwriting, you will have a hard time deciphering it if you’re used to joining strokes in a way radically different from them.
-New shapes will pop up all over the place and you’ll have no clue what they represent because joining strokes like that doesn’t make sense according to how you write.
-For more about this, check the following article:
+- Second, the reverse is also true: when you read someone else’s handwriting, it will be hard to understand if you are clueless about stroke order.
+New shapes will pop up all over the place and you won’t know what they represent because joining strokes like that doesn’t make sense according to how you write.
+I wrote more about this in the article Learning to read handwritten Chinese.

-Finally, if you want to use any kind of digital handwriting input, you have to know proper stroke order.
-Most input systems aren’t based only on pattern recognition done on the final result, but includes information such as stroke order and direction to help pinpoint the right characters.
-If you mess up the stroke order, you will find that the software fails to identify the right character for you.
+- Finally, digital handwriting input requires correct stroke order.
+Most input systems aren’t based on pattern recognition performed on the final result, but includes information such as stroke order and direction to help pinpoint the right characters.
+If you mess up the stroke order, you will find that the software fails to identify the right character for you, or at least that you need to write very carefully to get it right.

 When stroke order actually doesn’t matter

-That being said, there are plenty of cases where stroke order doesn’t matter that much, especially when there are more than one way to write a specific character.
+That being said, there are plenty of cases where stroke order doesn’t matter that much, especially when there are more than one common way among native speakers to write a specific character.
 If you think all native speakers write exactly the same way, you’re mistaken!
 That doesn’t mean you should invent your own stroke order, it just means that it doesn’t really matter which standard you follow.

-For example, take the radical 忄, “heart”.
+For example, take the vertical squeezed version of 心, “heart” which is written like this 忄.
 Do you write the dots/wings first, or do you write it from left to right?
 It doesn’t really matter.
 The standard for traditional characters in Taiwan is to write this radical from left to right, so dot, vertical stroke, dot.
 The mainland standard is to write the dots first, then the vertical stroke.
 Both make sense.

-This kind of variation is common when several stroke order rules conflict with each other.
-Which one is used where is probably just a fluke and not something you should pay much attention to as a beginner.
+This kind of variation is common when several stroke order rules conflict with each other and which version you write doesn’t really matter.
 Similarly, if someone says your textbook/teacher is wrong and that you should write something in a different order, feel free to ignore their advice.
+If you really care about being correct according to official standards, you can look them up here:

 Finally, it’s more important that you get the stroke order within components right, and not so important which components you write first.
 For example, the correct way of writing characters with 辶 is to write the other component first, then finish with 辶.
 So if you want to write 这, you write 文, then 辶 underneath.
-This makes sense because you then end up in the bottom right corner and it’s easier to get the proportions right.
+However, while there’s no reason to disregard this, doing so wouldn’t cause as much trouble as ignore stroke order within components.

 One of the best ways to internalise stroke order is to use a tool like Skritter, which makes sure you write every single character in the right order and even prompts you if you do it incorrectly.
 Doing this from the start makes sure you internalise the rules properly!